Medicare and Mental Health Coverage

 Part B plans and many Part D and Advantage plans typically require beneficiaries to meet an annual deductible before the plan pays their portion of service costs.
-In 2017, the Part B deductible is $183.3 The deductibles—as well as medication costs—for Part D and Advantage plans can vary between private insurers.
+In 2020, the Part B deductible is $198 (up from $185 in 2019).3 The deductibles—as well as medication costs—for Part D and Advantage plans can vary between private insurers.

 As mentioned before, inpatient care is covered under Part A, but Part A requires a different kind of deductible.
-At the start of every inpatient hospitalization benefit period, there is a $1,316 deductible that must be met before Medicare will pay its portion.4
+At the start of every inpatient hospitalization benefit period in 2020, there is a $1,408 deductible (up from $1,364 in 2019) that must be met before Medicare will pay its portion.4

 Other than this deductible, you’ll pay nothing for the first 60 days of each benefit period.
-After 60 days, there is a set coinsurance payment that increases the longer you are hospitalized:
+After 60 days, there is a set coinsurance payment that increases the longer you are hospitalized in 2020:

 - Days 1–60: $0 coinsurance

-- Days 91+ (lifetime reserve days): $658 coinsurance per day for up to 60 reserve days over your lifetime
+- Days 91+ (lifetime reserve days): $704 coinsurance per day for up to 60 reserve days over your lifetime5

 Every day after day 90 of each benefit period is considered a lifetime reserve day.
 Once you’ve exhausted all 60 of your lifetime reserve days, you’ll be expected to pay the full cost of hospitalization for days 91 and up of each benefit period.

-Patients are also responsible for 20% of the cost for any mental health services provided by doctors or other providers while hospitalized.5
+Patients are also responsible for 20% of the cost for any mental health services provided by doctors or other providers while hospitalized.6

 What are the limitations?